 By turning to Libya, a country in chaos that is the jumping-off point for the hazardous journey, the EU has created "A Perfect Storm" — the title of Amnesty's report — that could hammer often-desperate migrants with a double vengeance.
 They face the risk of dying at sea or grave human rights abuses once they are returned to Libya and trapped there, the human rights group said.

-More than 2,000 migrants to Europe have died at sea so far this year while over 73,380 have reached Italy.
+More than 2,000 migrants to Europe have died at sea so far this year while over 73,380 have reached Italy, the report said, citing figures from Italy's Interior Ministry.
 By year's end, the number of arrivals is expected to match or exceed the 181,400 who made it in 2016, which was more than in the two previous years, the report said.

 Amnesty said it was "deeply problematic" to unconditionally fund and train Libya, where human rights are lacking and the coast guard has been known for violence and even smuggling.

 The group cited an August incident off Libya's coast in which attackers shot at a Doctors Without Borders rescue boat.
 A U.N panel of experts on Libya later confirmed that two officers from a coast guard faction were involved.

 In May, the Libyan coast guard intervened in a search-and-rescue operation another non-governmental organization was performing.
 The coast guard officers threatened migrants with weapons, took command of their wooden boat and took it back to Libya, Amnesty reported.

 "The current situation with the Libyan coast guard is absolutely outrageous," Iverna McGowan, who leads Amnesty International's European Institutions Office, said in an interview in Brussels.
 "It is unconscionable that the EU ... would allow certain rescue operations that we know are inadequate and trust that with people's lives."